-- 14) To meet the objectives outlined above, the East Cambridgeshire District Council Internal Audit function has been established as an independent team with management reporting lines within the Finance Service, however there are reporting lines to the Chief Executive and the Chair of Finance & Governance Committee as considered necessary.
-Further unrestricted access is also available to Heads of Service and all officers and Members. - 15) The Internal Audit function is led by the Principal Auditor.
+- 14) To meet the objectives outlined above, the East Cambridgeshire District Council Internal Audit function has been established as an independent team with management reporting lines within the Finance Service, however there are reporting lines to the Chief Executive and the Chair of Corporate Governance & Finance Committee as considered necessary.
+Further unrestricted access is also available to all officers and Members. - 15) The Internal Audit function is led by the Principal Auditor.
 In addition to audit functions, the Principal Auditor is also responsible for promoting effective risk management arrangements across the Council and also has responsibility for managing and co-ordinating involvement in counter fraud work, including the National Fraud Initiative. - 16) Internal Audit work is undertaken in accordance with the Annual Audit Plan which sets out the planned programme of work for each financial year.
-The Annual Audit Plan is approved each year by Finance & Governance Committee after consultation with Heads of Service.
-The work of Internal Audit is reported to Finance & Governance Committee on a six monthly basis. - 17) Where Internal Audit looks to undertake work on behalf of any other organisations, this will be determined in consultation with the both Senior Management and Finance & Governance Committee, to ensure that sufficient resources are available to provide the necessary level of assurance over the Council's activities.
+The Annual Audit Plan is approved each year by Corporate Governance & Finance Committee after consultation with Service Managers and Senior Management.
+The work of Internal Audit is reported to Corporate Governance & Finance Committee on a six monthly basis. - 17) Where Internal Audit looks to undertake work on behalf of any other organisations, this will be determined in consultation with the both Senior Management and Corporate Governance & Finance Committee, to ensure that sufficient resources are available to provide the necessary level of assurance over the Council's activities.